Human Granulocytic Ehrlichiosis

 Who treats it?
 The infectious disease specialist and the internist are the professionals who study this type of infection and identify its origin.
 If you have symptoms after a possible bite, the most prudent thing is to mention it to one of them as soon as possible.

-Specialties that treat human granulocytic ehrlichiosis
+Data on 18 doctors who treat human granulocytic ehrlichiosis

 Treatment by city